kubeflow/kfp-tekton/sdk/FEATURES.md

 ### Conditions
 Conditions are for determining whether to execute certain components based on the output of the condition checks.
 Since Tekton required users to define an image for doing the [condition check](https://github.com/tektoncd/pipeline/blob/master/docs/conditions.md), we created a custom python image to replicate the same condition checks from Argo and made it as the default in our compiler.
 The
 [flip-coin](/samples/flip-coin) example demonstrates how to use multiple conditions within the same pipeline.

+Please be aware that the current Condition feature is using Tekton V1alpha1 API because the Tekton community is still designing the V1beta1 API.
+We will be migrating to the V1beta1 API once it's available in Tekton.
+Please refer to the [design proposal](https://docs.google.com/document/d/1kESrgmFHnirKNS4oDq3mucuB_OycBm6dSCSwRUHccZg/edit?usp=sharing) for more details.

 ### ResourceOp, VolumeOp, and VolumeSnapshotOp
 [ResourceOp, VolumeOp, and VolumeSnapshotOp](https://www.kubeflow.org/docs/pipelines/sdk/manipulate-resources/) are special operations for